ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/method/nutrient_solution/urine_nutrient_solution/urine_nutrient_solution.md

 ---

+> #

+# Or

-Or we can use the Urine directly when FRESH, but it is mostly UREA that will be converting to Ammonia, which is not as good for plants!
+# We can use the Urine directly when FRESH
+But it is mostly UREA that will be converting to Ammonia, which is not as good for plants!

 ---